A General Pairwise Comparison Model for Extremely Sparse Networks: Proof of Existence and Uniqueness of the MLE

-Intuitively, \eqref{condition:existence} says that $C_n^{(1)}$ is not too close to $1$.
-Note that $C_n^{(1)}$ roughly measures the chance of the strongest subject in the group beating the weakest one in a single comparison. $C_n^{(1)}$ being away from $1$ simply means that there is certain probability that the weakest subject in the group will win over the others.
+Intuitively, \eqref{condition in Theorem 1} suggests that $C_n^{(1)}$ is away from $1$.
+Note that $C_n^{(1)}$ roughly measures the chance of the strongest subject in the group beating the weakest one in a single comparison. $C_n^{(1)}$ being away from $1$ simply means that there is a certain probability that the weakest subject in the group will win over the others.
 If enough comparisons take place, $H_n$ will hold with high probability.